Withdrawing from DU (R2T4 Policy)

-This policy—known as the Return of Title IV Funds (R2T4) Policy—applies to anyone who receives financial aid, begins classes and subsequently either withdraws from all classes or fails to receive passing grades during the term.
+This policy—known as the Return of Title IV Funds (R2T4) Policy—applies to anyone who receives financial aid, begins classes, and then subsequently either withdraws from all classes, stops attending, or fails to receive passing grades during the term.

 R2T4 Policy Overview

 Title IV (Federal) funds are awarded to you under the assumption that you will attend school for the entire period for which the assistance is awarded.
 When you withdraw from all courses for any reason, including medical withdrawals, you may no longer be eligible for the full amount of Title IV funds you were originally scheduled to receive.

 If you withdraw from all courses prior to completing at least 60 percent of the term, you may be required to repay a portion of the federal financial aid you received for that term.
 A pro rata schedule is used to determine the amount of federal student aid funds you will have earned at the time of withdrawal.